afifaabdallah/SirenValidity/README.md

-# SirenValidity permet de valider et de calculer un SIREN passé en string
 # SirenValidity
+ SirenValidity validates and calculates a SIREN passed as a string.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

 ## Development server